Big Thunder Mountain Railroad: Disneyland Paris

 As trains start up the lift hill, two tied down donkeys can be seen to the right side of the track, braying at passing trains, with an empty watering pail in front of them.
 A goat can be seen pulling on a shirt hanging on a clothesline to the riders' left, as the trains pass a parked steamroller and mine elevator, and travel under a water tower.

-At the top of the lift, it is possible for guests to catch a glimpse of The Twilight Zone Tower of Terror at Walt Disney Studios Paris on the horizon before the trains drop around a left turn and cross back under the lift hill.
-Coming out of the drop, the track goes over another rise, hitting a magnetic trim brake, and passes a sign warning of a broken trestle mounted to the water tower post.
-Cresting the hill, trains cross over the broken trestle and spiral down through a 540-degree counter-clockwise helix.
+At the top of the lift, the trains drop to the left and cross back under the lift hill.
+Coming out of the drop, the trains go over another rise, hitting a magnetic trim brake, and enter a 540 degree counterclockwise helix, passing over a broken trestle.

 Exiting the helix, the trains pass through a short cave and go over a quick airtime hill as they shoot down a canyon.
 As the trains drop through the tunnel and pass over a trim brake, a loud gust of wind is heard.
 Trains then make a right hand turn on another trestle, enter a tunnel with signs warning of blasting over the portal, and climb the third lift hill.

 As the train starts up the third hill, the tunnel is dynamited, and artificial smoke is blasted in guests' faces as the train crests the lift and exits the tunnel.
 The train crests a small hill, then drops to the left onto a straightaway alongside the river, speeding up as it enters the return tunnel.
 The train encounters a swarm of bats in the tunnel as it makes another sharp counter-clockwise turnaround and goes down a steep drop to cross under the water.
 The trains continue to accelerate through the dark until it pops out of the exit portal on the mainland.
 An additional chain lift is located here to assist the train in leaving the tunnel.
 The train then coasts past the station, through the loading dock, and then makes a left turn to reenter the station.

+The Paris version underwent a year long refurbishment from November 2015 to December 2016.
+As part of the renovation, the brakes were overhauled, some of the scenery was repainted, and a few elements from the California version were added (rainbow pools of water on the first lift hill cave, new sound effects for the mine elevator on the second lift hill, new mapping effects for the blasting scene on the third lift hill).
+Interactive games were also installed in the queue.